seanh/pyblosxom-simplemarkdown/README.markdown

     The rest of the file is the Markdown-formatted entry body...

-pyblosxom-simplemarkdown just treats the entire contents of the file as a Markdown-formatted body.
+pyblosxomsimplemarkdown just treats the entire contents of the file as a Markdown-formatted body.
 The entry dict won't have any value in its 'title' field.
 If you want to write a traditional blog post with a title and body, just insert the title yourself: